Cumulocity-IoT/apama-rxepl/docs/interfaces/IObservable.md

 <a name="pausable" href="#pausable">#</a> .**pausable**(*`trigger:` [IObservable](#iobservable)*) returns [IObservable](#iobservable)\<[T](/docs/README.md#wildcard-class-notation)> [<>](/src/rx/operators/Pausable.mon  "Source")

 Enable and disable receiving values based on the `trigger`.
 Every time a value is received on the `trigger` observable the gate flips open or closed.
-The gate **starts open**, the first value received closes the gate.
+The gate **starts closed**, the first value received opens the gate.

 Values received while the gate is closed are discarded.
 To instead buffer them, use [PausableBuffered](#pausablebuffered).